cms-sw/genproductions/genfragments/ThirteenPointSixTeV/AMSB_chargino/README.md

 To create the hadronizers just `python3 create_hadronizer_config.py`.
 This will create a folder `hadronizers` and subfolders for distinct `CTAU` with the given hadronizers.

 To create the LHE-GEN-SIM config files just `scram b -j 8` after previous step and `python3 create_hadronizer_config.py 2`.
-This will create a folder `configs` and subfolders for distinct `CTAU` with the given config files.
+This will create a folder `configs` for campaign Run3Summer2022 (and `configsEE` for the Run3Summer2022EE campaign) and subfolders for distinct `CTAU` with the given config files.

 **Please, make sure that the path to the gridpack tarball files are correct in files `AMSB_chargino_M-XXXGeV_CTau-YYYcm_TuneCP5_PSweights_13p6TeV_madgraph5_pythia8_cff.py` and `Higgsino_M-XXXGeV_CTau-YYYcm_TuneCP5_PSweights_13p6TeV_madgraph5_pythia8_cff.py`**